hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-governance.md

 https://play.instruqt.com/hashicorp/tracks/nomad-governance

 ???
-* Now, you can do explore Nomad namespaces, resource quotas, and Sentinel policies hands-on
+* Now, you can explore Nomad namespaces, resource quotas, and Sentinel policies hands-on
 * You'll be running the Instruqt track "Nomad Enterprise Governance"

 ---
-name: chapter-5-Summary
+name: chapter-Summary
-# 📝 Chapter 5 Summary
+# 📝 Chapter 6 Summary

-In this section you did the following:
+In this chapter you did the following:
-* Learned about Nomad Enterprise's governance features including namespaces, resource quotas, and Sentinel policies.
+* Learned about Nomad Enterprise's governance features including namespaces, resource quotas, Sentinel policies, and audit logging.
-* Actually worked with all 3 of those constructs and Nomad ACLs in an Instruqt lab.
+* Actually worked with the first 3 of these constructs and Nomad ACLs in an Instruqt lab.

 ???
-* You now know a lot more about Nomad Enterprise's governance features than you did an hour ago.
+* You now know a lot more about Nomad Enterprise's governance features than you did yesterday.